orithena/sportswarnbot/README.md

 Dependencies
 ------------

-  * Python 3.5 or higher
+  * Python 3.8 or higher (3.5 works too, but urllib seems to be a tad unreliable there)
   * Python modules:
     * BeautifulSoup4
     * tidylib